György Frunda

-György Frunda (born July 22, 1951, in Târgu Mureș, Mureș County, Socialist Republic of Romania) is a Romanian jurist, politician, and lawyer.
+György Frunda (born July 22, 1951) is a Romanian jurist, politician, and lawyer.
 A member of the Democratic Alliance of Hungarians in Romania (UDMR), he has been a member of the Romanian Senate for Mureș County since 1992, and was twice the UDMR's candidate for the office of Romanian President (in 1996 and 2000).
 Since 1992, Frunda has been a member of the Parliamentary Assembly of the Council of Europe (PACE), serving as president of the delegation since September 2004, and sitting with the European People's Party (EPP).
 A member of the Constituent Assembly in 1990–1992, he served on the commission drafting the Romanian Constitution.

 On December 18, 2004, György Frunda was awarded the Hungarian Republic's Grand Cross of the Order of Merit by President Ferenc Mádl.
 He is married to a physician, and has fathered two daughters.

 Biography

 Early life and career

-He was born to ethnic Hungarian parents in Târgu Mureș, and is a member of the Reformed Church.
+He was born to ethnic Hungarian parents in Târgu Mureș, at the time in Mureș Region, Romanian People's Republic and is a member of the Reformed Church.
 His father Károly (known in Romanian as Carol) was a member of the resistance movement in opposition to the Communist regime: in 1956, he joined Ioan Faliboga and other young people in organizing clandestine committees that took inspiration from the Hungarian Revolution.
 He was arrested in January 1958, and sentenced to 12 years in prison, but was set free by the general amnesty of 1964.

 Frunda completed secondary studies at the Papiu Ilarian High School in the city in 1970, before enrolling at the University of Cluj (the present-day Babeș-Bolyai University), where he completed Law studies in 1974.
 In 1991–1992, he took postgraduate classes at the Salzburg Seminary and the Future of Europe classes in London.
 Between 1975 and 1995, Frunda worked as a barrister in his native city, operating a private law practice after 1996.

 Following the 1989 Revolution, he joined the newly created UDMR and represented it in Chamber, serving as Secretary of the Committee for Drafting the Constitution and a member of the Chamber's Judicial Committee.
 He successfully ran on UDMR lists for the Senate in the 1992 election, serving as Vice President of its Judicial Committee and envoy to the PACE after 1993.
 He was appointed PACE Rapporteur for Lithuania in 1995, and became Vice President of the EEP's Parliamentary Group in 1996 (reelected in 2000 and 2004).